 Now I pinch myself everyday that I get to do this for a living.

-My son tells me regularly he would prefer it if I were a ninja.
+My son however would prefer it if I were a ninja.

 BOOK YOUR COMPLIMENTARY INTRO CALL